Average-user/gozar/README.md

 ### How it works?

-The user must select a `.sgf` file from its computer and proceed to the board.
+The first step is to upload an `.sgf` (Smart Go Format).
+After that, the user should try to guess where the stone was played in the loaded game.
+A bar will be shown indicating how close (Taxicab distance) to the actual move the guess was, this bar will turn green when the guess is really close (10% off, or better).
-At this moment the user will face the choice to either click the button `Show next move` and leave the work to the computer, or give it a try and guess where was the stone played in the game.
-A bar will be shown to indicate how close (Taxicab distance) from the actual move was.
-If the move is correct, the stone will be placed, otherwise you'll need to try again, or give up and click `Show next move`.
+If the guess happens to be the correct move, then the stone will be placed in the board.
+The user has also the option to skip a move and try the next one.

 ![](https://github.com/Average-user/gozar/blob/master/resources/public/img/demo.png?raw=true)